arkade-01/jumpa/BACKEND_TODO.md

 Create a Telegram-first collaborative trading bot where users can:

 - Form "Ajo" groups (traditional savings groups)
-- Pool USDC for collective trading
+- Pool SOL for collective trading
 - Vote on trading decisions
 - Share profits based on contributions